-“Developers scout out good locations,” he says, “and come searching for their owners to negotiate directly.”
+“Developers scout out good locations,” he says, “and come searching for its owners to negotiate directly.”

 We were one of the first municipalities in Fukushima to voice our support in promoting renewable energy after the disaster.
 But these solar farms can be eyesores and increase landslide risks due to logging of mountain forests.
 It’s our duty to protect the majestic scenery of our village for our children.”

 Fukushima has been at the forefront of the nation’s renewable energy drive since it became the scene for one of the world’s worst nuclear accidents nine years ago, prompting the prefecture to set an ambitious goal of powering 100 percent of the region with renewable energy by 2040, compared to around 40 percent today.

 Last year, the Nikkei reported that Fukushima Prefecture is planning to develop 11 solar and 10 wind power plants on abandoned farmlands and mountainous areas suffering depopulation by the end of March 2024.
 The project will cost an estimated ¥300 billion that will be sponsored in part by the government-owned Development Bank of Japan and Mizuho Bank, the report said.